Reno + Sparks, NV — editorial hero

 Cost segregation data for Reno + Sparks, NV investors

-Interquartile range across 50 engine-modeled property scenarios matched to the Reno + Sparks, NV investor profile.
+The representative (median) outcome across 50 engine-modeled property scenarios matched to the Reno + Sparks, NV investor profile.
 Year-1 savings computed at the metro combined bracket of 40.80%.

-Median (P50) $642,500
+$642,500

-Median (P50) 30.2%
+30.2%

-Year-1 federal + state savings
+Median Year-1 savings

-Typical MACRS class split (median of 50 scenarios)
+Median modeled MACRS class split (median of 50 scenarios)

 5-yr $86,288 7-yr $2,008 15-yr $60,884

-Tax law current as of May 2026.
-Federal: OBBBA permanent 100% bonus depreciation under §168(k) for property placed in service 2025+.
+Tax law current as of July 2026.
+Federal: OBBBA restored 100% bonus depreciation under §168(k), permanent for property both acquired and placed in service after January 19, 2025 (property acquired or placed in service on or before that date remains under the prior 40% phase-down); 2026+ stays 100%.
 State conformity varies; verify with your CPA.

 How should Reno + Sparks, NV investors choose a cost segregation provider?

 For a Reno + Sparks, NV investor buying a property in the $625,000 range, the choice of study provider is the single biggest controllable variable in the ROI.
-The methodology is fixed by IRS Audit Techniques Guide rules (RSMeans cost data, MACRS classification, engineering-based component reclassification) — what varies is delivery cost and turnaround time.
+The methodology is fixed by IRS Audit Techniques Guide rules (industry-standard construction cost data, MACRS classification, engineering-based component reclassification) — what varies is delivery cost and turnaround time.

-Traditional engineering firms charge $5,000–$15,000 for a residential STR study and take 4–8 weeks, because they include on-site inspections, sales discovery calls, and scheduling overhead.
-The IRS Cost Segregation Audit Techniques Guide does not require a physical site visit; it requires engineering-based classification with RSMeans-calibrated cost derivation and component-level documentation.
+Traditional engineering studies often run several thousand dollars and can take several weeks, because they include on-site inspections, sales discovery calls, and scheduling overhead.
+The IRS Cost Segregation Audit Techniques Guide does not require a physical site visit; it requires engineering-based classification with industry-calibrated cost derivation and component-level documentation.

 The automated path is best-fit for Reno + Sparks, NV investors who: own residential STR property valued under $2M, are comfortable uploading closing docs + property photos online (no in-person visit required), and want the report in time to file the current year's return rather than the next one.